Multiplicity of young isolated planetary mass objects in Taurus and Upper Scorpius: Discussion

-The Taurus molecular clouds and USco were chosen for this study because they represent drastically different environments \citep{2008hsf1.book.....R, 2008hsf2.book.....R}.
-While USco includes several massive B stars and around 3\,500 members \citep{Blaauw1946, MiretRoig2022}, Taurus is a sparser T-association with no massive star and around 900 low-mass members located around/within the filamentary clouds \citep{Galli2019, Joncour2018}.
-USco is also slightly older, with groups ranging from 3 to 19~Myr compared to 1 to 10~Myr for Taurus.
+The Taurus molecular clouds and Upper Sco were selected for this study because they represent drastically different star-forming environments \citep{2008hsf1.book.....R,2008hsf2.book.....R}.
+Upper Sco is a rich OB association hosting several massive B stars and approximately 3\,500 members \citep{Blaauw1946,MiretRoig2022}, whereas Taurus is a sparse association devoid of massive stars, with about 900 low-mass members distributed along filamentary molecular clouds \citep{Galli2019,Joncour2018}.
+Upper Sco is also moderately older, with subgroups spanning ages from $\sim$3 to 20~Myr and a median age around 10~Myr \citep{MiretRoig2022b,Luhman2022,Schmitt2022,Zerjal2023,Ratzenbock2023}, compared to typical ages of 1--3~Myr for the Taurus molecular clouds \citep{Luhman2023}.

-If real, the apparent lack of binaries below 25~\mjup in USco could be the result of different formation pathways.
-A variety of formation channels for binary FFPs have been proposed, including both dynamic ejection mechanisms such as planet-planet (or BD-BD) scattering \cite{Veras2012,lazzoni2024}, stellar flybys \cite{Wang2024}, as well as other mechanisms such as photo-erosion of fragmenting stellar cores \cite{diamond2024} or via grazing encounters between protoplanetary disks \cite{Fu2025}.
-Very dynamic formation channels likely produce a lower binary population than calmer ones, and it is possible that the dominant formation channels in USco and Taurus are different.
-Conversely, it could be that fewer objects in the 25\mjup mass range form through core-collapse in USco compared to Taurus.
-Core-collapse is indeed generally thought to be the main formation mechanism for these binaries, and it may be challenging to form very low-mass cores that could eventually become FFPs or low-mass BDs in denser regions with strong feedback from massive stars and their supernov\ae\, \citep{Preibisch1999}.
+If real, the apparent lack of binary systems below $\sim$30--50~M$_{\rm Jup}$ in Upper Sco may therefore reflect differences in formation pathways between the two regions.
+A variety of mechanisms have been proposed for the formation of low-mass brown dwarfs and free-floating planets, including dynamical processes such as planet--planet or brown dwarf--brown dwarf scattering \citep{Veras2012,lazzoni2024}, stellar flybys \citep{Wang2024}, photo-erosion of fragmenting stellar cores \citep{diamond2024}, or grazing encounters between protoplanetary disks \citep{Fu2025}.
+More dynamically active formation channels are generally expected to produce fewer bound systems than quiescent collapse scenarios, and it is plausible that the dominant mechanisms operating in Upper Sco and Taurus differ.
+Alternatively, the efficiency of forming very low-mass objects through core collapse may itself be reduced in Upper Sco compared to Taurus.
+In particular, producing extremely low-mass prestellar cores may be more difficult in environments subject to stronger radiative and mechanical feedback from massive stars and their supernovae \citep{Preibisch1999}.